-Proposed Policy No policy HRA implications Mitigation and enhancement measures quality of fluvial and coastal water resources, including European designated sites.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 21.
+To protect and improve the quality of fluvial and coastal water resources, including European designated sites.
 Permanent.
 Direct.
 ST/LT ++ This proposed policy has the potential to positively impact water resources which are designated sites, or fall within designated sites.
 This policy does not discourage housing developments, but ensures that they make a positive contribution to the management of local sites and the biodiversity within.
 Permanent Indirect LT - This proposed policy ensures the protection of designated sites and without it, the viability of the aquatic environment within them could be threatened and development prioritised over protection.
 This Policy ensures the protection and management of designated sites, resulting in significant positive effects on biodiversity.
 Ecological assessment will be required to assess the impact of the proposed development on the relevant species or habitats.
 22. and 23 N/A N/A N/A